qchenevier/huma/content/blog/data-science-has-something-to-teach-you-about-agile.md

 ### Agile is not about delivering at all cost

 Last week, I was discussing with a young colleague about her first weeks working with us.
 She was stressed because she was struggling to handle a risky situation.
-She commited to deliver a software in less than a week, using a tool she didn't know.
+She committed to deliver a software in less than a week, using a tool she didn't know.
 She was fearing that the task may be longer than what she expected.
 As if it was common for us to do so, she asked me the permission to work on the weekend, with a smile: "That's Agile, we gotta deliver !".

 God, no.